testing-library/jest-native/README.md

 toBeVisible();
 ```

-Check that the given element is visible.
+Check that the given element is visible to the user.

 An element is visible if **all** the following conditions are met: